Giuseppe Marsigli

-Giuseppe Marsigli (Naples, 1795 - circa 1835) was an Italian painter and engraver.
+Giuseppe Marsigli (Naples, c.
+1795 - circa 1835) was an Italian painter and engraver.

 Biography

 He was a pupil of Costanzo Angelini in design, Giuseppe Cammarano in color.
 His brother Filippo Marsigli was also a painter.
 He participated in restorations in Naples.
 He engraved silverware.
+Marsgli was a friend of Vincenzo Bellini and a master of his mistress Maddalena Fumaroli.

+Marsigli's Symposium of Centaurs (1831) is held in the collection of the Naples Archaeological Museum.
+He is known for his 19th century reproductions of paintings discovered at Pompeii.